 You’ll need to monitor your accounts and credit reports for a while, but there are tools that can help.
 One of the best investments you can make is identity theft protection.
 This ensures that if someone uses your data to set up new accounts or request loans, you’ll be covered.

 Of course, the easiest way to deal with bank account number theft is to ensure it never happens in the first place.
 Easier said than done, right?
 Maybe, but there are some steps you can take to reduce your risks.

 There are more than a few ways to pay these days.

-There’s credit card, debit card, peer-to-peer payment apps, wallet apps, and failing all else… cash.
+There are credit cards, debit cards, peer-to-peer payment apps, wallet apps, and all else… cash.

 If you encounter someone who can only take cash or check, opt for cash.
 It might take a little extra time to stop by an ATM, but it will be well worth it if it saves you from fraud.

 I love the convenience of direct deposit mostly because I don’t have time to deal with depositing checks.

 Years ago, we had to take paper checks to the bank.
 Now, we wake up on payday, and our pay is already in the account.